JGAguado/ElectroLab/docs/en/source/safety.rst

 If any of the components on the board gets damaged, a reparation is possible.
 This repair can be performed by yourself if you identify the problem and have the means for desoldering & soldering.
-If this is not the case, just write to the :ref:`support` mail to reach a solution.
+If this is not the case, just write to the :ref:`support <support>` mail to reach a solution.

 Disposal
 --------